9.1 Session Setup, Warm-Up, and Cool-Down

 FeedbackCue one or two high-value correctionsOvercueing every detail at once

-For example, a client who shows knees moving inward during squats may benefit from glute activation, controlled squatting, and cues for knee tracking before loaded lower-body work.
-A client about to perform intervals may need a gradual cardiorespiratory ramp.
+For example, a client who shows knees caving inward during squats may benefit from foam rolling the adductors, static stretching tight hip flexors, glute activation, and a few light goblet squats with a knee-tracking cue before loaded lower-body work.
+A client about to perform intervals needs a gradual cardiorespiratory ramp.
 A client with limited shoulder control should not be rushed from desk posture into heavy overhead pressing.

 Warm-up intensity should rise gradually.
-The trainer should watch the same kinetic chain checkpoints used during assessments: foot and ankle, knees, lumbo-pelvic-hip complex, shoulders, and head.
-If the warm-up exposes loss of posture, dizziness, sharp pain, or unusual shortness of breath, the correct next step is not to push through.
-Modify, stop, or refer based on the sign.
+The trainer watches the same five kinetic-chain checkpoints used in assessments: foot/ankle, knees, lumbo-pelvic-hip complex (LPHC), shoulders, and head.
+If the warm-up exposes loss of posture, dizziness, sharp pain, or unusual shortness of breath, the correct next step is not to push through — modify, stop, or refer based on the sign.

 Cool-down notes should be objective.
 Record loads, symptoms, movement changes, skipped exercises, and modifications.
-Do not diagnose why pain occurred.
-Write what was observed and what action was taken, such as reduced range, changed stance, ended session, or advised medical follow-up.
+Do not diagnose why pain occurred — write what was observed and the action taken (reduced range, changed stance, ended session, advised medical follow-up).

 Test Your Knowledge